Cams-Plan/LAP3-study-buddy-app/README.md

 Interested in a preview of how this app works?

-To take a look at this project live by clicking the text below.
+Take a look at this project live by clicking the text below.

 [__Studdy Buddy (Live)__](https://revision-app.onrender.com/)

-*Note: it's reployed on the free version of render so there may be a small delay when you first access the website*
+*Note: it's deployed on the free version of render so there may be a small delay when you first access the website*

 ### Key Features & Functionality